CCTV footage leads to 'lookout,' Baptist bishop in Cagayan de Oro murder case

 “I was surprised.
 I positively identified it (sic) as a.k.a.
 Kuya, the driver and escort of Dimver Andales, my ex-boyfriend,” read part of Dina’s sworn statement.

-Dina alleged that Andales made her choose between him and Fornillas, and threatened to have him killed a day earlier.
+Dina alleged that Andales made her choose between him and Fornillos, and threatened to have him killed a day earlier.

 She alleged that the preacher became angry when she told him she chose Fornillas over him.